k2controls/EGR111/sprint2/week04/index.md

   - Have one team member create a coding space on Replit and then use Invite to copy a join link into the Zoom chat feature.
   - Create the office_space.c solution that reproduces the service of the office space calculator.
   - Add comments at the beginning identifying the project and listing the team member names.
-  - Research the **#define** preprocessor macro and use this to specify space requirements for work space, private office, conference room, kitchen, and utility room.
+  - Use the **#define** preprocessor macro and use this to specify space requirements for work space, private office, conference room, kitchen, and utility room.
   - Set the space per employee to the Spacious value shown in the drop down.
-  - You cannot run code at codeshare.io.
-Open a brower on your Pi, access the code share, and download to the Pi.
-Save to your week03 directory.
-Note: You can attempt a copy and paste from the site but this can result in hidden characters that cause errors.
   - Run and test your code.
 Use the website to validate your results.
-  - Submit whatever code that you have completed to the Moodle link provided.
-This must be submitted today.
-We'll review a session 2. -->
+  - Copy the Repl code to this week's folder on your Pi.
+Complile and Run.

 ---